aakash988/citibike-app/README.md

 - Retrieve information about all in-service Citi Bike stations in NYC (with pagination using query parameter)
 - Retrieve information about all not-in-service Citi Bike stations in NYC (with pagination using query parameter)
 - Search for a Citi Bike station by using a search string
 - Retrieve infromation about whether or not a station is dockable by using station ID and the number of bikes that need to be returned.

+The data source for this project can be found at: https://feeds.citibikenyc.com/stations/stations.json

 # Installation